 Conducted by Lieut.
-B. WALTON O' DONNELL,
+B. Walton O'Donnell, R.M.

-/rom Berlioz's Opera Benvenuto Cellini, which was produced in 1838 but was not a great success as a whole.
-AMONG the leading Composers of the day
+This is one of the most exhilarating pieces of music ever written.
+Its themes are taken from Berlioz's Opera Benvenuto Cellini, which was produced in 1838 but was not a great success as a whole.

-A who have turned their attention to the Military Band is Holst, who has written two delightfully tuneful Suites for this medium.
+Among the leading Composers of the day who have turned their attention to the Military Band is Holst, who has written two delightfully tuneful Suites for this medium.
 The Second of these is made up of four separate pieces.
 Most of the tunes in them are old English.
 The First piece is a lively, swinging March.

 Two old tunes appear in this-those of Swansea Town and Claudy Banks.
 The Second is a pensive Song without Words.